 It is outside the scope of this report to make specific recommendations of actions Rancho Santiago CCD should take to manage the substantial liability created by the current retiree health program.
 Total Compensation Systems, Inc. can assist in identifying and evaluating options once this report has been studied.
-The following recommendations are intended only to allow the College to get more information from this and future studies.
+The following recommendations are intended only to allow the District to get more information from this and future studies.
 Because we have not conducted a comprehensive administrative audit of Rancho Santiago CCD's practices, it is possible that Rancho Santiago CCD is already complying with some or all of our recommendations.

-- ➤ We recommend that Rancho Santiago CCD inventory all benefits and services provided to retirees whether contractually or not and whether retiree-paid or not.
-For each, Rancho Santiago CCD should determine whether the benefit is material and subject to GASB 43 and/or 45. - We recommend that Rancho Santiago CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two or three years, as required under GASB 43/45. - We recommend that the College communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs.
+- We recommend that Rancho Santiago CCD inventory all benefits and services provided to retirees whether contractually or not and whether retiree-paid or not.
+For each, Rancho Santiago CCD should determine whether the benefit is material and subject to GASB 43 and/or 45. - We recommend that Rancho Santiago CCD conduct a study whenever events or contemplated actions significantly affect present or future liabilities, but no less frequently than every two years, as required under GASB 43/45. - We recommend that the District communicate the magnitude of these costs to employees and include employees in discussions of options to control the costs. - Under GASB 45, it is important to isolate the cost of retiree health benefits.
+Rancho Santiago CCD should have all premiums, claims and expenses for retirees separated from active employee premiums, claims, expenses, etc. To the extent any retiree benefits are made available to retirees over the age of 65 - even on a retiree-pay-all basis - all premiums, claims and expenses for post-65 retiree coverage should be segregated from those for pre-65 coverage.
+Furthermore, Rancho Santiago CCD should arrange for the rates or prices of all retiree benefits to be set on what is expected to be a self-sustaining basis.